shaurabh-tiwari-git/plugin-omnistudio-migration-tool/README.md

 ## Global Auto Number Migration

-Global Auto Numbers are components that generate sequential numbers across your Salesforce org.
+Global Auto Numbers are components that generate sequential numbers across your Omnistudio org.
 The migration tool supports both assessment and migration of these components.

 ### Prerequisites for Global Auto Number Migration